rachithaiyappa/rachithaiyappa.github.io/about/index.md

 I work closely with Drs.
 [YY Ahn](https://yongyeol.com/) (my advisor), Alessandro Flammini (https://cnets.indiana.edu/aflammin), [Filippo Menczer](https://cnets.indiana.edu/fil) (and [OSoME](https://osome.iu.edu/)), [Jisun An](https://jisun.me/), and [Haewoon Kwak](https://haewoon.io/).
 Not so long ago, this seemed like a distant dream.

+Later in 2025, I will be joining eBay as an Applied Researcher in the Query Understanding Team in the Search Organisation.
+Incredibly lucky to have this opportunity and excited to see what follows!

 ### Research
 My research broadly encompasses belief networks, social information diffusion, and natural language processing.
-I ask the question "How do our beliefs influence the way we process and share information in social networks?"
+I ask the question, "How do our beliefs influence the way we process and share information in social networks?"

 Some of my ongoing projects include (see also [papers](https://rachithaiyappa.github.io/papers/)),
 - Extracting belief networks from social media data